 Why Was Virginia a Military Target in 1781?

-The Revolutionary War started in Massachusettes.
-Virginia can claim a leading role in political agitation leading to the war, but little fighting occurred in Virginia for the first 5 years of the conflict.
+The Revolutionary War shooting war started in Massachusetts.
+Virginians played a leading role in political agitation leading to the shooting war and ultimately independence, but little fighting occurred in Virginia for the first 5 years of the conflict.

-In 1775, the Virginia politicians in the House of Burgesses forced Lord Dunmore to act.
-First he seized the gunpowder stored at the "magazine" in Williamsburg, but that triggered a group of agitators and citizens to march on the town from as far away as Prince William County.
+In 1775, Virginia politicians in the House of Burgesses forced the colonies top London-appointed official, Lord Dunmore, to prepare for a potential civil war.
+The appointed governor first seized the colony's gunpowder stored at the "magazine" in Williamsburg, to disarm any potential rebels.
+That seizure triggered a group of agitators and citizens to march on Williamsburg from as far away as Prince William County.
 Peace was restored briefly when Dunmore agreed to pay for the powder.

-When it became clear that this dispute would not be resolved by standard political compromises between the royal governor and the elected House of Burgesses, Dunmore fled his Royal Palace in Williamsburg and moved onto the HMS Fowey.
+When it became clear that this dispute would not be resolved by standard political compromises between the appointed royal governor and the elected House of Burgesses, Dunmore fled the Governor's Palace in Williamsburg and moved to a British warship, the HMS Fowey.
 From that safe refuge, he requested troops and ships to help him recapture Virginia in late 1775.

-Dunmore managed to capture Norfolk at the very start of 1776, but his requested reinforcements were sent to Boston instead.
+Dunmore moved to Portsmouth/Norfolk at the very start of 1776, but his requested reinforcements were sent to Boston instead.
 After the Virginia rebels set fire to loyalist homes in Norfolk, Dunmore finished the job of burning the town and withdrew.
 In August 1776, his base of operations at Gwynn's Island in Mathews County was attacked.
-Dunmore's troops were weakened severely by sickness, so he abandoned the "colony" and never returned.
+The Virginians built a fort on the mainland of Mathews County, which Dunmore dismissed as a fortification of "crickets," but his troops were weakened severely by sickness.
+Almost as soon as the Virginians began shelling Gwynn's island and Dunmore's fleet, he abandoned the rebel-controlled "colony" and never returned.1

 Compare Clinton's situation to that of Powhatan in the summer of 1609.
-Powhatan had the early English colonists surrounded, trapped in James Fort and a few outlying settlements.
+Powhatan had plenty of supplies, while the early English colonists were trapped in James Fort and a few outlying settlements.
 Powhatan did not need to attack the fort.
 He stopped trading food to the colonists, and just waited for the inevitable.
-Powhatan's strategy was successful, and the majority of Englishmen literally starved to death during the winter of 1609-10.
+Powhatan's strategy was successful.
+Many Englishmen literally starved to death during the winter of 1609-10, and the colonists decided to abandon Virginia.
 By May 1610, even after two ships arrived from Bermuda, the English viewed their situation as hopeless and completely abandoned Jamestown.
+Powhatan's success was thwarted only by the last-minute arrival of Governor De La Warre with new reinforcements.

 Cornwallis was not the first to attack Virginia since Dunmore sailed away from Gwynn's Island.
 Several naval raids had seized tobacco and tobacco ships, destroyed warehouses, and frightened the politicians in the General Assembly, and Benedict Arnold succeeded in capturing Richmond in 1780.
 However, the 7,000 troops under Cornwallis were the largest army ever to invade Virginia - and, except for 1861-65, the last army to do so.